A-Z Glossary Of Safeguarding Terms

 Domestic abuse: Domestic abuse is the term used to define threatening behaviour or violent abuse on anyone aged 16 of over.

 Enhanced DBS check: An enhanced DBS check is another form of DBS check.
-On an enhanced check, you can expect to find a more in-depth rundown into the criminal history of the individual.
+On an enhanced DBS check, you can expect to find a more in-depth rundown into the criminal history of the individual.
 Enhanced DBS checks are required in jobs that involve high levels of care, including NHS workers, carers and teachers.

 GDPR: GDPR stands for General Data Protection Regulation.
 It protects individuals in the EU and EEA from any privacy or data protection troubles.